North Dakota State Bison football: 2014 season

+2015 season

+2015 would start with a surprise loss to #13 Montana broadcast nationally on ESPN; however, the season would extend both the MVFC run and National Championship run to five consecutive titles culminating in a 37–10 national title game against Jacksonville State.
+After this season, quarterback Carson Wentz was selected second overall by the Philadelphia Eagles in the 2016 NFL draft.

+2016 season

 2016 brought about one of the high points in Bison football history when, in week three, NDSU defeated #13 ranked Iowa on the road.
 Despite the impressive win, 2016 would be the worst season for the team since 2010.
 Not only would the team have the fewest wins since 2010 (12), they also lost the Dakota Marker for the first time since 2009.
 Ultimately the season would bring about the end of the Bison's historic title run with a semifinal loss against the eventual champion James Madison Dukes.

+2017 season

 2017 would be a return to form for NDSU, only two games all season were decided by one possession, the best mark since the 2013 season.
 On December 15, NDSU became the only team in FCS history to make 7 consecutive semifinal appearances in the playoffs.
 In the title match the Bison would get revenge for the previous season defeating James Madison 17–13 in Frisco.

+2018 season

 The 2018 season would arguably top the 2013 season as the best in school history.
 NDSU went 15–0 for the second time in school history and had only one game all season decided by less than one touchdown (the Dakota Marker match up against #3 South Dakota State).
-NDSU captured their seventh title in eight years and Chris Klieman's fourth in five.
+NDSU captured their seventh title in eight years, defeating Eastern Washington 38-24 on January 9, 2019.
+It was also Chris Klieman's fourth title in five years.

 The 2018 Bison defeated opponents by an average score of 41.5 – 12.6, good for a score differential of 28.9 points.
 The season saw quarterback Easton Stick finish his college career with a record of 49–3, the highest win total for any quarterback in FCS history.
-Right before the semi-final matchup against South Dakota State Klieman was hired by former Bison athletic director Gene Taylor to lead the Kansas State Wildcats, he was allowed to finish the season with NDSU.
+Right before the semifinal matchup against South Dakota State Klieman was hired by former Bison athletic director Gene Taylor to lead the Kansas State Wildcats, he was allowed to finish the season with NDSU.

 On March 4, 2019, President Donald Trump hosted the NDSU football team at the White House.
-They were served fast food, as was FBS-champion Clemson.
+They were served fast food, as was FBS champion Clemson.
 Easton Stick presented a number 45 NDSU football jersey to Trump.
 The visit was orchestrated by Senator John Hoeven.

-Matt Entz era (2019–present)
+Matt Entz era (2019–2023)

+On December 13, 2018, NDSU announced defensive coordinator Matt Entz would replace Chris Klieman as head coach.